The Popirex Collection

 My Web Making Journey

 When I started University I came in touch with p5.js for the first time, and well from that point on I HAD to keep making simulations just for the fun of it.
-And there my first somewhat useful page was born, called "Exploring Code" - it contains the three simulations I am most proud of, all made just for the sake of curiosity.
+And so "Exploring Code" was born — a page that keeps growing every time curiosity strikes, and probably always will.

 The second page I ever made was for my brother.
 He had just renovated his old apartment to put it on Airbnb, so I felt it was a good occasion to make him a website that acted like a brochure for the house.
 It's probably the page I spent most of my time making since it has many connected pages and some (like the activities page) took a long time to make.

 The third page, one for which I am VERY proud of, is the 'Light Transmission Simulation', made with a friend of mine for a statistics and probability exam.
-The objective of the project was to create a presentation with all the calculations and diagrams deducted from data obtained by mathematical simulations about a bunch of photons in a fiber optic cable.
-We obviously decided that it was too boring to just create a PowerPoint presentation full of numbers; we actually wanted everyone to be able to see what our project was about and how it worked and be like "Oh okay this makes sense!".
+We obviously decided that it was too boring to just create a PowerPoint presentation full of numbers — we actually wanted everyone to be able to see what our project was about and be like "Oh okay this makes sense!".
 So the project went from a few hours of work to about a week of full day programming, but it was all worth it.
-Our teacher was very proud and we had something to share also with our friends and family.

-The "Gattati" page was made in one day, just because I had just learned how to actually use the PHP language to make requests and I wanted to make use of what I had learned.
-It's a very simple page, but as long as it can make my friends have a laugh for me it was totally worth it.
-I also want to make a recognition for the cataas API that made all of this possible, fantastic work!!
+The "Gattati" page was made in one day, just because I had just learned how to actually use PHP to make API requests and I wanted to put it to good use.
+It's a very simple page, but as long as it can make my friends have a laugh it was totally worth it.
+Shoutout to the cataas API that made all of this possible, fantastic work!!
 Check out the Cataas API

 Want to collaborate?